pedrorfigueiredo/galantes/README.md

 ## Running

-You'll have to configure your environment variables for MongoDB database, passport and cloudinary file server.
+You'll have to configure your environment variables for MongoDB database, Passport and Cloudinary file server.

 ```sh
 npm start